-Much of the route is lined with secondary broadleaved woodland, and cumulatively provides a substantial area of established woodland, particularly where it stretches up embankments and cuttings.
-Oak, ash, hawthorn, poplar, sycamore and cherry are the abundant species; trees are almost entirely self-set and distributed sporadically along the route depending on seed supply and germination.
+Much of the route is lined with secondary broadleaved woodland, and overall provides a substantial amount of established woodland, particularly where it stretches up embankments and cuttings.
+Sycamore, oak, ash, hawthorn, poplar and cherry are the abundant species; trees are almost entirely self-set and distributed sporadically along the route depending on seed supply and germination.

-The lack of management of the route-side woodland following rail closure allowed trees to become densely crowded, providing little room for growth and limiting light levels along the route.
-To address this, significant areas of tree thinnings were undertaken through the 2014-19 GAP, removing poor quality trees to improve route usability and woodland structure.
-This has an added benefit of proactively removing trees which are likely to present future issues, rather than requiring expensive reactive management.
-Management of the woodland will continue on a rotational basis, to achieve habitat variety and ensure each section receives attention within the timescales of a five year management plan.
+Following lack of management of the route-side woodland, trees became densely crowded, providing little room for growth and limiting light levels along the route.
+To address this, significant tree works were undertaken through the 2014-19 GAP to thin out poor quality trees to improve route usability and woodland structure.
+This has the added benefit of proactively removing trees which are likely to present future issues, rather than costly reactive management.
+Management of the woodland will be on a rotational basis, to achieve habitat variety and ensure each section receives attention within the timescales of a five year management plan.